St Donats – St Dunwyd’s Church

 Current state

 The church is such an important monument that it has been graded into the highest rank of the three-tier list of Welsh monuments.
-It owes it to the walls dating back to the Romanesque period, numerous Gothic architectural details, the fine preserved chapel at the presbytery, and associations with the located nearby castle.
+It owes it to the walls of the nave and chancel arcade dating back to the Romanesque period, numerous Gothic architectural details (portals, windows, arcade under the tower, piscina in the chancel), the fine preserved chapel at the chancel, and associations with the located nearby castle.
+The wooden lectern also dates from the Middle Ages, although it was moved to the church in the modern period.

 bibliography: